 - True to size

-- The full-length rubber outsole makes it suitable for heavier runners
+- The full length rubber outsole make it suitable heavier runners

 - Engineered mesh upper keeps feet cool